vcameron1/Metapop_ms/manuscript/manuscript.md

 *The model was inspired to simulate the Bicknell's thrush, a bird characteristic of species of interest to decision makers and policy (COSEWIC).*
 **DG** Mettre emphase surtout sur les éléments qui rendent la grive intéressants : associé aux sommets de montagne, structure naturellement en patch.
 Dépendance au climat et à l'habitat.
 Espèce à statut précaire.

-The model was inspired to simulate the Bicknell's thrush, a bird characteristic of species of interest to decision makers and policy (COSEWIC).
+The model was inspired to simulate the Bicknell's thrush, a threatened bird characteristic of species of interest to decision makers and policy (COSEWIC).
+The Bicknel's thrush is found during its breeeding season on mountaintops doninated by dense coniferous forests and cool climate (COSEWIC, Cadieux 2019).
+By its nature, the structure of its distribution is patchy (Box ..).
+Interesting species to study because of its requirement for specific climatic and habitat conditions.

 We assess distribution change using abundances and transiant dynamics (Boulangeat 2018).
 We demonstrate the ability of a coupled metapopulation model to project the Bicknell's thrush distribution in Northestern America and the forest response to different climate changes scenarios.
-The Bicknell's thrush breeding range is defined by cool climates, elevation and habitat type (COSEWIC, Cadieux 2019).
-This habitat specialist is found in a fragmented landscape composed of mountain tops dominated by stands of boreal forest, and connected through dispersal (COSEWIC 2009).

 ## Methods